Coronavirus Vaccine

 of the common cold is due to Rhinoviruses.
 Various other viruses are also

 responsible for the common cold, among them are several coronaviruses.
-No effective vaccine for the common cold is not in the horizon.
+No effective vaccine for the common cold is on the horizon.

 Influenza:

-There are many similarities between influenza and covid-19, including the viral structure.
-Though the influenza virus belongs to the Orthomyxovirus.
+There are many similarities between influenza and COVID-19, including the viral structure.
+Though the influenza virus belongs to the Orthomyxovirus family.
 The yearly vaccine contains

-several strains of influenza viruses are needed to protect emerging mutants of the Influenza virus.
-The vaccines are made either in cell culture or in eggs, then killed and antigens are extracted.
+several strains of influenza viruses that are needed to protect against emerging mutants of the Influenza virus.
+The vaccines are made either in cell culture or in eggs, then killed, and the antigens are extracted.
 Influenza viruses undergo

-frequent mutations and vaccine has to be modified every year.
+frequent mutations and the vaccine has to be modified every year.
 The

 immunity lasts only one year.